-1. Questions about the position
+1. Questions about the job

 - Can you tell me how exactly this position became vacant?
 Asking this question will help portray you as confident with your potential employers, especially if they had any doubts about you earlier.